 None of these versions of Mars is strictly speaking black, just darker, but the press would probably call it "Black Mars" if this happened.

 However it happens, quickly or slowly, obviously or as cryptic lifeforms in the rocks and sand, this outcome could potentially lead to extinction of extant species on Mars before they have been "discovered".

 It would make it much harder to study Mars as any experiments to search for biosignatures would find the amino acids and DNA of the black cyanobacteria - or whatever the contaminating life form is.

 Then the life form might be one that is a nuisance to humans or one that gets in the way of future attempts to terraform.
-Could produce toxic biproducts - after all green algae produce a toxic chemical that may cause Alzheimers on Earth - not through any adapatation to humans but just because the chemical BMAA happens to resemble a biochemical used by the human body L-Serine.
+Could produce toxic byproducts - after all green algae produce a toxic chemical that may cause Alzheimers on Earth - not through any adaptation to humans but just because the chemical BMAA happens to resemble a biochemical used by the human body L-Serine.

 There are many other cyanotoxins that cyanobacteria could create on Mars.
 Or could be an allergen etc. Not because they evolved to kill humans, just it works out that way.

 The main problem here is - on Earth if we detect that a species, say of cane toad, is causing problems, there is a possibility of reversing it - if caught at an early stage.
 It's only when it gets too far, as happened with cane toads in Australia indeed, that it's next to impossible to do that.

 On Mars, with contamination by micron, or even sub-micron scaled microbes, then unless the contamination has only spread a very short way - say a few meters around a crashed spacecraft, then there is almost no chance of reversing it.
 Once hardy spores begin to spread imbedded in minute cracks in the dust, as Carl Sagan envisioned, it's really hard to see how we could do anything about it, even with possible future technologies we don't have yet.